-Bottoming is more or less similar to air bending but the sheet metal parts get more contact surface than air bending.
-Due to this more precise bending is possible.
-The angle of spring back is also very less.
+Bottoming is more or less similar to air bending, but the sheet metal parts get more contact surface than air bending.
+Due to this, more precise bending is possible.
+The angle of the spring back is also very less.
 The less bending force is required in bottoming compared to air bending.

 In bottoming U shape bend is not possible.
 Only V shape bend can be created.

 - More precise bend than air bending

 - Less spring back